JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 1/Detect AES in ECB mode/README.md

 If I have a plaintext which is smaller or generally not multiple by key's length, then what happens?
 The answer is `Padding`!

-Check this video out : https://www.youtube.com/watch?v=R3NosHMSi0o and your question will be answerd from 2:45 ;)
+Check this video out : https://www.youtube.com/watch?v=R3NosHMSi0o and your question will be answerd from 2:45 , and check this out after the video: http://hextodecimal.com/index.php?hex=0B , it may help ;)